darky/rxjs-wait-next/README.md

 # rxjs-wait-next

-Wait RxJS Subject.next emition for all subscribers
+Wait RxJS Subject.next emition for all subscribers<br/>
+Works on Node.js only

 ## Example